 While every bus company or transportation authority uses different exams, these are the most popular pre-employment assessments for bus driver jobs:

 Bus drivers need to have strong customer service skills and an ability to deal with difficult people while maintaining their cool.
-The purpose of personality tests is to see if you would be a good fit for the job in terms of your attitude and behaviors.
+The purpose of personality tests is to see if you would be a good fit for the job in terms of your attitude and behaviours.

 While you should be honest while completing the test, you can learn how to choose the best answers that will portray you in a positive light.
 Practicing in advance can help you understand what employers are looking for.